stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/13-add-grafana-dashboard/add-grafana-dashboard.md

 The good news is that Grafana is already a part of the SAAP (Stakater's App Agility Platform) monitoring stack, so you don't need to install it separately.
 Everything is set up for you!

-To get started, head to the `stakater-nordmart-review-api/deploy/templates/grafana-dashboard.yaml` folder, where you'll find the pre-configured dashboard ready to be utilized.

 ## Objectives

 - Explore and view the predefined dashboards for `stakater-nordmart-review-api`.